|

 to his neighbors and relatives, and in a short time as many as eight or

-suffered for a time, I succeeded in getting hold of him by the hand, when
+suffered for some time, I succeeded in getting hold of him by the hand, when

 almost immediately he spoke to me, and with great earnestness requested

-me, that I should cast the devil out of him, saying that he knew he was
+of me, that I should cast the Devil out of him, saying that he knew he was

 in him, and that he also knew that I could cast him out. |